2019-Spring-CSC-386/p00-project-1-rofy-elyor/README.md

 ## Instructions

+- First, ensure that the button, buzzer, relay and arduino have all the proper connections.
-- First, the normal state of the lock is being locked or on.
+- The normal state of the lock is being on or locked always.
+(This simulates poeple being indoor or outdoor and not interfering)
 - To unlock the lock, press the button.
-The lock unlocks as you hear the beeping sound.
+The lock unlocks as you hear the buzzer sound.
 - After the lock is unlocked, you have 30 seconds until it locks back again.
-You will hear the beeping sound when the lock autolocks.
+You will hear the buzzer sound when the lock autolocks.

 ## Errors and Constraints